ChZPan/CT-image-DeepLearningRegression/README.md

-## Detect Defect Area in Cranial CT Scan Images Using CNN and ResNet
+## Detect Defect Area in Cranial microCT Scan Images Using CNN and ResNet
-#### Authors: Zhichao Pan (charles.zhpan@gmail.com) and Dr. Sophie Yang (sy.yang@utoronto.ca)
+#### Authors: Zhichao Pan (charles.zhpan@gmail.com) and Dr. Yuan (Sophie) Yang (sy.yang@utoronto.ca)
 @[Bone Interface Group](http://www.ecf.utoronto.ca/~bonehead/), IBBME, University of Toronto

 ### Project Overview
-The purpose of this project is to create a data science pipeline to automate processing and analyzing of CT scan data obtained from laboratory samples.
-Specifically, we are interested to apply deep learning techniques to detecting a surgically created circular defect  in every cross-sectional image of mouse cranial bone.
+The purpose of this project is to create a data science pipeline to automate processing and analyzing of microCT scan data obtained from laboratory samples.
+Specifically, we are interested to apply deep learning techniques to detecting a surgically created circular defect  in every cross-sectional image of rat cranial bone.

 Regions of defect in the sample images below are circled in red, measured by human experts.